 Another overlooked gem of the Portuguese capital is the Central Tejo.
 Restored recently, the brick building of the station looks very beautiful from the outside.
 Inside, there is another story where the furnaces and machines operated under very bad conditions by the workers are displayed.
-The idea of a power station as a museum is not attractive to anyone, but it is definitely stunning and one of its kind.
+The idea of a power station as a museum is not attractive to anyone, but it is stunning and one of its kind.

 Campo Pequeno is originally a bullring.
 Now functioning mostly as a concert venue, the building is especially attractive for its architectural stance.
 Influenced by the Arabic architecture, Campo Pequeno has several domes above its towers and it is ornamented by orange bricks.
-Also hosting a shopping centre at its base, Campo Pequeno is definitely one of the gems of Lisbon.
+Also hosting a shopping center at its base, Campo Pequeno is one of the gems of Lisbon.

 4The Palacio da Ajuda

-It is probably enough to say that the Palacio da Ajuda was, in the 19 th century, the royal residence of the Portuguese ruling family.
+It is probably enough to say that the Palacio da Ajuda was, in the 19th century, the royal residence of the Portuguese ruling family.
 Filled with fancy rooms and pompous halls, the neoclassical palace has 34 rooms and a throne room.
 However, Palacio da Ajuda is one of the least visited attractions of Lisbon, which in no way does justice to the beauty and the richness of the palace.

 5The Pavilhão Chinês